Pasitos De Luz History

 I learned that when you’re standing strong, you can do something for others.
 I realized we need to make the most of the short time that we spend here on this earth, as everything that we buy or own, is only temporarily ours.
-I have now learned that we should never give up in the face of adversity, never allow ourselves to be swept away in the suffering nor ask for it to be over.
+I have now learned that we should never give up in the face of adversity, never allow ourselves to be swept away by the suffering, nor ask for it to be over.

-Her absence has changed me in so many ways; she has taught me how to help.
+My sister’s absence has changed me in so many ways; she has taught me how to help.
 I felt that I had to do something for others in the depths of desperation; those that have had to fight for years, like parents with a disabled child.
 They live through one emergency or crisis after another and need someone that they can lean on for support.
 After becoming a volunteer, I realized I could help these families even more.
 I found that my vocation in life was to be dedicated to children with disabilities.

 That is how “Pasitos de Luz” came into being.

-Pasitos de Luz
+Pasitos de Luz (“Little Steps of Light”)

 In early 2000, the local mayor suggested that it would be best if we went to a public notary to officially register ourselves as a civil association.
 That is how Mamás Unidas por la Rehabilitación de sus Hijos A.C.
-(Mothers United for the Rehabilitation of their Children A.C.). came to be officially recognized as an Association on November 22nd, 2000.
+(Mothers United for the Rehabilitation of their Children A.C.) came to be officially recognized as an association on November 22nd, 2000.

 More commonly, our charity is called Pasitos de Luz which, translated, means “Little Steps of Light”.